carone1/fuel_xtremio/doc/source/configuration.rst

 		2. configure network for one XMS controller
 		3. configure network for all iSCSI ports

 2. Create an environment with the default backend for Cinder.
-Do not add Cinder role to any node, because all Cinder services will be run on Controllers.
-   For more information about environment creation, see `Mirantis OpenStack User Guide - create a new environment <https://docs.mirantis.com/openstack/ fuel/fuel-8.0/pdf/Fuel-8.0-UserGuide.pdf>`_.
+Do not add node with only with the Cinder role, because all Cinder services must be colocated on Controllers.
+For more information about environment creation, see `Mirantis OpenStack User Guide - create a new environment  <https://docs.mirantis.com/openstack/ express/latest/pdf/Mirantis-OpenStack-Express-Operations.pdf>`_.

 3. Open Settings tab of the Fuel web UI and scroll the page down.
 Select the